qrzn23/min/wip/magick/content.md

 A glimpse of the structure and System of the Great White Brotherhood.

-<div class="centered">A.·.A.·.</div>^[The Name of The Order and those of its three divisions are not disclosed to the profane.
-Certain swindlers have recently stolen the initials A.·.A.·., in order to profit by its reputation.]
+<div class="centered">A∴A∴</div>^[The Name of The Order and those of its three divisions are not disclosed to the profane.
+Certain swindlers have recently stolen the initials A∴A∴, in order to profit by its reputation.]

 <div class="centered">Do what thou wilt shall be the whole of the Law.</div>